faahims-hims-victims/faahims-wiki/SECURITY.md

 broken link, a formatting problem, a citation that doesn't check out — is welcome as a public issue.

 Expect a reply within a few days.
-This is a small project maintained by one person, not a staffed security team.
+This is a small project maintained by a very small (but dedicated!), number of people; not a staffed security team.

 ## What this project is